 The Ford Ranger may be gone, but the automaker is still working to get those buyers to move up to the larger F-150.
 Perhaps that'll be a little easier now as Ford has just revealed the F-150 Tremor edition.
 Powered by a twin-turbocharged 3.5-liter EcoBoost V6 that's good for 365 horsepower and 420 lb-ft of torque (the same engine in the Taurus SHO), the Tremor is exclusively offered as a short-wheelbase, regular-cab body style.
 This engine-body style combo is being offered for the first time on an F-150.

-To add some additional flavor to the truck’s intended sportier appeal, Ford has tacked on what it calls the FX Appearance Package that features flat-black accents, 20" flat-black wheels and unique body graphics.
+To add some additional flavor to the truck's intended sportier appeal, Ford has tacked on what it calls the FX Appearance Package that features flat-black accents, 20" flat-black wheels and unique body graphics.
 Also part of the package is a launch-optimized 4.10 rear axle.
 The interior features a flow-through center console and bucket seats with black leather surfaces and red piping.
 There are also brushed-metal accents, a red-stitched steering wheel and Alcantara seat inserts.
 Buyers will have a choice of either rear-wheel or all-wheel drive and an electronic locking rear differential is standard fare.
-Pricing will be announced later this year.
+Pricing on this Ford Truck will be announced later this year.